indico/indico/doc/guides/QuickStartGuides/QSGSessionCoordinator/SessionCoordinator.rst

 If the Conference Manager has allowed you unrestricted timetable management rights you can:

 -
    Add contributions and breaks, reschedule contributions and breaks as before
--  Add, Edit and Delete session intervals
+-  Add, Edit and Delete session blocks

-The timetable management area will be the same as with the basic rights with the options to manage the intervals:
+The timetable management area will be the same as with the basic rights with the options to manage the blocks:

 |image5|